wolfeidau/vlad/README.md

 # vlad

-A very lightweight application deployer (VLAD), this is modeled on the idea of using a declaritive YAML based format to automate the deployment of applications.
+A versatile lightweight application deployer (VLAD), this is modeled on the idea of using a declaritive YAML based format to automate the deployment of applications.
 It leans on the standard templating build into Go, along with the [Amazon Web Services Go SDK](https://aws.amazon.com/) to enable deployment of AWS resources.

 # Overview

 Things I am planning to build into this tool:

-* Build a lightweight, fast deployment tool
+* Make something fast, simple and focused on a core set of problems.
+* Make it easy to get started with, nice to use, and provide visibility into the execution.
-* Wrangle vars for multiple environments
+* Wrangle vars for multiple environments.
-* Create, configure and delete resources in cloud services
+* Create, configure and delete resources in the [AWS](http://aws.amazon.com/) cloud platform.
-* Enable tight integration with cloud services for configuration storage and encryption
+* Enable tight integration with cloud services for configuration storage and encryption.
+* Integrate metrics and flight recording into the execution process to support testing.
-* Integrate the ability to test tasks, and playback data to perform end to end testing of a [RunBook](#runbook)
+* Make testing tasks a first class citizen using recorded data playback to perform end to end testing of a [RunBook](#runbook).

 The things I am NOT planning to do in this project:

-* Rebuild ansible
+* Rebuild Ansible
 * Make a massive everything tool

-Currently this tool is focused on the [AWS](http://aws.amazon.com/) cloud platform.
+* SSH to anything

 # Usage